Skip to content

 Keys to Watch

-The 12 teams will be the five conference champions ranked highest by the CFP selection committee, plus the seven highest-ranked remaining teams.
-The ranking of teams will continue to be done by the 13-member CFP selection committee.
+The format stays mostly the same as last year, with one crucial change.
+The 12 teams include the five conference champions ranked highest by the CFP selection committee, plus the seven highest-ranked remaining teams.

 • No. 12 at No. 5